What is an ICM file? How to use it to install a color profile, in Windows 10?

-What is a color profile?
+What is an ICM file or a color profile?

 Color profiles are not easy to define, especially by people who don't work a lot with image and video editing or photography.
 Therefore we will try to summarise the best we can: